-29. In every communications event there is a need for home stations with effective outdoor antennas.
+29. In every communications activity or event there is a need for home stations with effective outdoor antennas.
 There is a need for properly equipped and trained relay stations, taking information from the field on one set of frequencies and then moving it on to the proper destination via another frequency or band.
-In extended emergencies, such as was the case at the Pentagon after the 9/11 attacks, there is always a need for new stations to assume the responsibilities of relieving the network control station or relay stations that have been on task for many hours and need to take a break.
-Many experienced and trained operators who can and are willing to provide these types of disaster communications services cannot be utilized to provide support communications because they are precluded by private land-use restrictions from erecting or maintaining antennas suitable for the purpose – a resource wasted.
+In extended emergencies, such as was the case at the Pentagon after the 9/11 attacks, there is always a need for new stations to assume the responsibilities of relieving the network control station or relay stations that have been on task for many hours and need to be relieved.
+Many experienced and trained operators who can and are willing to provide these types of emergency or disaster communications services cannot be utilized to provide support communications because they are precluded by private land-use restrictions from erecting or maintaining antennas suitable for the purpose – a resource wasted.

-30. Amateur Radio is not intended to supplant existing communications systems and it is not a “first response” radio service.
-Rather Amateur Radio’s appropriate role is to supplement existing public safety, public service or disaster relief communications when those services’ normal communications are overloaded, off-line, or rendered unavailable.
-The ability to bridge the gap until normal communications for those agencies and services has been restored is the real strength and value of the Amateur Service.

-31. The value of Amateur Radio in disasters is due also to the widespread geographic distribution of the licensees throughout neighborhoods, communities and States and to the residential installations of the stations.
+30. 31.
+The value of Amateur Radio in disasters is due also to the widespread geographic distribution of the licensees throughout neighborhoods, communities and States and to the residential installations of the stations.
 There will as the result of those factors always be Amateur Radio stations inside and outside a disaster area, capable of providing reliable, immediate disaster relief communications instantly, within or outside the disaster area, over any path distance and to any location whatsoever.
-The level of organization and preparedness comes from regular drills, exercises and emergency simulations using these residential radio stations and their integration into emergency planning.
-Emergency preparedness requires actively developing the experiential knowledge of radio and the operating skills a licensee must have in order to be useful during a disaster.
-This learning requires frequent practice that takes place at a home station during a licensee's personal free time.
-The operators are certified, having completed emergency communications certification courses that provide the educational background necessary for such serious work, and the stations are maintained within the licensees’ residences in a constant state of readiness.
+The degree of organization and preparedness depends on regular drills, exercises and emergency simulations using these residential radio stations and their integration into emergency planning.
 This cannot be done without effective residential, outdoor antennas.

 III.
-Private Land Use Regulations are Ubiquitous and Preclude Amateur Radio Communications
+Private Land Use Regulations are Ubiquitous and a Frequent Impediment to Amateur Radio Communications

 32. By 1998, one out of eight Americans lived in private common-interest communities (“CICs”).
 These include Planned Unit Developments, Master Planned Communities, condominiums, cooperatives, gated communities, and any community with a community or homeowners’ association (“HOA”).
 All CICs are regulated by private land use regulations, typically referred to as “Covenants, Conditions and Restrictions” or “CC&Rs”.
 CICs are typically created by declaration, applicable to entire developments and subdivisions that bind individual homeowners and limit the use of their residential land.
 According to CAI, the national association of community associations, the estimated numbers of CICs in the United States (i.e. association-governed communities, housing units and residents, over time) was (as of 2017) as follows: